piromicron/kodi-websocket/README.md

 ## More examples
 Look for more examples in the [examples](examples) directory.
+There is no ready to run build config yet, sorry.
+You will need to make an html page, npm instll ..., bundle with webpack/browserify/etc. yourself.

 ## Kodi's JSON-RPC API
 You can find kodi's official documentation of the JSON-RCP API [here](http://kodi.wiki/view/JSON-RPC_API) and the full list of available commands (for protocol version 6) [here](http://kodi.wiki/view/JSON-RPC_API/v6).